EBay shares gain on holiday sales optimism

-EBay Inc Inc shares rose more than 4 percent on Monday after an analyst upgraded the e-commerce company, citing strong holiday sales.
+Dec 5 EBay Inc (EBAY.O) Inc shares rose more than 4 percent on Monday after an analyst upgraded the e-commerce company, citing strong holiday sales.

 Aaron Kessler, an analyst at Raymond James & Associates, raised his rating on eBay to strong buy from market perform and put a 12-month price target of $39 on the stock.